ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods_and_ensembles.md

 ---

-Q.
-1. In a transfer-learning experiment conducted by a researcher, a number of ImageNet-pretrained CNN classifiers, selected from Table 6.1 are trained on five different folds drawn from the same corpus.
+### Q: 1.
+In a transfer-learning experiment conducted by a researcher, a number of ImageNet-pretrained CNN classifiers, selected from Table 6.1 are trained on five different folds drawn from the same corpus.
 Their outputs are fused together producing a composite machine.
 Ensembles of these convolutional neural networks architectures have been extensively studies an evaluated in various ensembling approaches.
 Is it likely that the composite machine will produce a prediction with higher accuracy than that of any individual classifier?
 Explain why.

 <table align='center'>
 <tr>